AlgunosSomosAsi/ESP32_S3_Audio_Recorder/README.md

 </div>

 # 💻 *Sketch*
 - The sketch is developed using Arduino IDE, allowing comparison of different MCUs without the need to learn new IDEs for each platform.
-Currently, only ESP MCUs have been tested because I2S with MCLK is not widely supported on other MCU platforms.
 - The I2S driver provided by Espressif Systems is unique and not compatible with other platforms.

 ## *Arduino IDE setup.*